 "Once.
 But it was just with friends.
 We were goofing off."
 Takato closed his eyes and looked to the floor.
 "Nothing special happened," he added, sadly.

 "Basic social outing?
-Went to Rainbow Town and wasted money?"
+Went to Palette Town and wasted money?"
 Izzy replied, somewhat monotone.
 He occupied himself with another folder.